rojohans/UntitledSurvivalExploration/Assets/Scripts/Functionality/SubTasks/README.txt

 Summary:
-Implements the main logic of the program.
+Implements parts of logic that is too big to have in single services.

 Contains:
-usea.core.engine
-usea.core.service
 usea.core.subService

 Allowed dependencies: